Menu

 English

-In English, we will be basing our reading and writing on the story of 'Skellig'.
-It's a great story and I'm sure the children will enjoy using it as our stimulus for their own imaginative writing.
-We will cover a range of fiction and non-fiction texts, including recounts, narratives, character descriptions and information writing.
-We will end the year with some free verse poetry.
+In English, we will linking our reading and writing to our WWII topic and I'm expecting some impressive writing to come from these units.
+We will cover a range of fiction and non-fiction texts, including newspaper reports, diaries, narratives and some War time poetry added in too!
 We will continue to build on our reading skills by practising comprehension skills needed for understanding and inferring texts and developing our knowledge of vocabulary.

 Science